 When I think about safety, I think about what we are adding to the construction of the product.
-I think specifically for each setting, but for the most part I choose tamper-resistant screws, recognize the need for steel over wood, and opt for higher-density urethane over regular urethane.
-I also think about furniture all the way down to the ground (not stopping at the legs), and I ask myself: If someone has a belt or ligature device, is there anywhere they can hang it from the furniture?
+I think specifically for each setting but for the most part, I choose tamper-resistant screws, recognize the need for steel over wood, and opt for higher density urethane over regular urethane.
+I also think about furniture all of the way down to the ground (not stopping at the legs), and I ask myself: If someone has a belt or ligature device, is there anywhere they can hang it from the furniture?
 If legs on a chair are desired, could they be taken off easily and used as a weapon?
 Could a small table easily be thrown through a window or at someone?
 These are just a few of the many things to keep in mind.

 We talk a lot about the physical structure of furniture, but a lot of other things also go into the equation.
 As interior designers, we must think about color, lighting, and artwork, too.
 We have to ask ourselves: If someone comes into the space, how will the design make them feel?
-In the past I have recommended that my interns do a self-study on color and art psychology for healthcare.
+In the past I have recommended that my interns to do a self-study on color and art psychology for healthcare.
 It is not just one thing; it is everything coming together.

-Can you share your views on the balance between safety and other design goals, such as therapeutic or healing aspects?
+Can you share your views on the balance between safety and other design goals, such as therapeutic or healing aspects of a design?

 Safety and durability are the first considerations in behavioral health design.
-Only after you check off those boxes can you think about color, light, texture, and other sensory aspects of the design.
-But remember that just because something is safe does not mean it has to be esoteric and uncomfortable.
-We need to consider safety and comfort.
+Therefore, only after you check off those boxes, then you can think about color, light, texture, the sensory aspects of design.
+Just remember that because something is safe does not mean is has to be esoteric and uncomfortable.
+Therefore, we need to consider safety and comfort.

-What changes have you seen in the industry in response to the growing awareness of behavioral health issues?
+What changes have you seen in the industry in response to a growing awareness of behavioral health issues?

-The most exciting change I have seen is that people now recognize that you can build a product that is as safe as possible, but also humane and beautiful.
-The tried-and-true concept of "concierge" healthcare design can be thoughtfully applied to BMH design.
-I am hopeful that, as we keep doing our part, a growing number of people will adopt this mindset and it will become increasingly common throughout the field.
+The most exciting change I have seen is that people now recognize you can build a product that is as safe as possible but also put more design into it to make the item more humane and more beautiful.
+The tried and true concept of "concierge"

+healthcare" design can be thoughtfully applied to BMH design I am hopeful that, as we keep doing our part, a growing number of people will adopt this mindset and it will become increasingly common throughout the field.

-The important thing is that the more people talk about behavioral health design, and the more people hear about it from different places, the more research we will have out there.
+The important thing is that the more people talk about behavioral health design, and the more people hear about it from so many places, the more research we will have out there.
 It is evolving.
 We are all learning together.

-I am also seeing a growing acceptance of experiential design, something I was fortunate enough to study years ago in more of a marketing design capacity.
+I am also seeing a growing acceptance of Experiential Design, something I was fortunate enough to study years ago in a more marketing design capacity.
 This is the art and practice of designing to influence consumer behavior and decision-making through the user experience.
-As it relates to interior design, experiential design blends the traditional aspects of interior design with the sensory aspects that affect the user.
-The goal is to apply all aspects of experiential design to encourage positive outcomes-whether in healthcare facilities, retail environments, or our own homes.
+As it relates to interior design, Experiential Design blends the traditional aspects of Interior Design with the sensory aspects that affect the user.
+The goal is to apply all aspects of experiential design to encourage positive outcomes-whether it is in healthcare facilities, retail environments, or in our own homes.
 Thinking "experientially" makes great design memorable, which, after all, is the goal.